 It may not be too shocking to find out that you need a car in a town nicknamed the Motor City.
 But, often, people let the Q-line, bike night and the People Mover create a sense that you don't.

 Unfortunately, one thing that Detroit does not do well is public transportation.
 Sure, there are city buses, a nearby Greyhound Station and the newly built Q-line, but if you're looking for city-wide convenient transportation, there's not much.

 Plus, no one rides the People Mover.
 If you're wondering why, well, it's definitely not because you feel like you stepped into a scene from the movie "Midnight Meat Train."

 Since you'll need a car in the D, if you're not originally from Michigan, then you'll need to start practicing your Michigan Lefts.
 Just go to any other state and look for a turn-a-round lane, and you'll probably not find one.

 So, remember to make a U-turn, then an immediate right turn if you want to go left.
 Michigan is also notorious for no-right on red signs.
 Thus, you should be on the lookout for these signs.
 Otherwise, expect traffic tickets galore.

 Ultimately, these are just a few things you should know about living in Detroit.
 The truth is any new place is going to require an adjustment period of sorts, so just give the D some time.
 You'll say pop instead of soda in no time at all, and you'll find a great apartment that fits your budget.

 Of course, there are always drawbacks like an almost endless winter season and no New York- or Chicago-style transportation, but it's safe to say that Detroit holds its own.
 So, what are you waiting for?
-Start apartment hunting now so you can enjoy your new city before the snow hits.
+Start looking for apartments to rent or homes to buy now so you can enjoy your new city before the snow hits.